 If you’d like to see what the initial couple of weeks entail when you kick off your app development, be sure to download our Cooperation Manual!
 It’s the very handbook our clients receive when we start working together.
 Among others, it includes an explanation of daily rituals such as daily standup meetings.
 It will give you a flavor of what the working relationship looks like.

 Get a free copy of our plan for friction-free work

-Fear #3: The app is ready, but we can’t migrate data from our previous solution
+Fear #3: My fitness app is ready, but we can’t migrate data from our previous solution

 Let’s consider one scenario.
 You’ve built a significant customer base on your current off-the-shelf platform as well as various pieces of content/assets that your users value and appreciate.
 You are concerned that all that accumulated data and goodwill won’t be transferred successfully and that you’ll lose it all.
 Kroll Ontrack survey showed that 32% of respondents had experienced data loss when switching to new software, so you’re not alone in this one.

 You need to do your homework before you make the switch.
 Communicate early with your technology partner to make sure that it is possible to port your data across.
 Identify what steps need to be taken to succeed, including any manual work that might be required.
 Do all the work ahead of time to plan out potential solutions in collaboration with your app development team.
 When the time comes, there won’t be any nasty surprises.